 As a Christian congregation, we strive for an ideal expressed by Richard Baxter centuries ago: “In necessary things, unity; in doubtful things, liberty; in all things, charity.”
 We affirm the central place of worship in our lives and the importance of Christian sacraments, scriptures and traditions.
 Like many community churches, we choose to remain independent of dogma or creed, and we respect each individual’s religious or even non-religious viewpoint.
 We acknowledge that each of us is in a different place on his or her spiritual journey, and that we are called together to support each other in our respective journeys.

-The CLS Vision—
+The Loving Shepherd Vision—

 “To be a community rooted in spiritual consciousness, guided by Christ’s spirit of compassion, called into service, and commited to encourage each member’s journey into God and community.”

-The CLS Mission—
+The Loving Shepherd Mission—

 “To provide a democratic Christian fellowship of faith and acceptance whereby through worship, education, programmed ministries and welcoming facilities, members and the larger community find nurture and growth.”